yellowdragonlabs/TDD/README.md

 Despite the name, TDD is not specifically intended for "test driven development" but serves all testing purposes.

-Tested with GCC and Clang (requires Clang 15 or above).
+Tested with GCC and Clang (15 or above).

 Index